 India Institute of Medical Sciences (AIIMS) in partnership with the Indo-US

-This highly competitive program is directed towards Indian citizens who have an interest in the invention and early-stage development of new medical technologies (medical devices).
-Successful applicants will have advanced degrees and/or significant work experience.
-University faculty are strongly encouraged to apply.
+The former program was directed towards Indian citizens who have an interest in the invention and early-stage development of new medical technologies (medical devices).

-A portion of the fellowship is spent at Stanford University and the remainder in India.
-Fellows work on a multidisciplinary team joining other innovators with a combination of engineering, medical and business backgrounds.
+A portion of the fellowship was spent at Stanford University and the remainder in India.
+Fellows worked on a multidisciplinary team joining other innovators with a combination of engineering, medical and business backgrounds.

-The team examines clinical needs within the Indian setting, identifying opportunities for medical technology innovation.
-Working closely with Stanford, AIIMS and IIT Delhi faculty, the teams invent, prototype, develop and patent one or more new technologies.
-Fellows are also mentored by “real-world” experts from the medical technology, legal and venture capital industries in the United States and India.
+The team examined clinical needs within the Indian setting, identifying opportunities for medical technology innovation.
+Working closely with Stanford, AIIMS and IIT Delhi faculty, the teams invented, prototyped and patented one or more new technologies.
+Fellows were also mentored by “real-world” experts from the medical technology, legal and venture capital industries in the United States and India.

-Fellows must commit to remaining in India at the completion of the program, with the intent of returning to academia (to develop Biodesign-related programs), founding startup companies or joining existing medical technology companies.
+Fellows commited to remaining in India at the completion of the program, with the intent of returning to academia (to develop Biodesign-related programs), founding startup companies or joining existing medical technology companies.

 Internships are offered at the AIIMS SIB Centre on an annual basis.
 Interns spend several months at the SIB Centre working with the fellows to find solutions to the needs they have identified.
 Interns are mentored by the SIB Fellows and Faculty during their stay at AIIMS.
 Interns are paid a modest stipend.
 Further information is available on the Internship page.

 Every year we hold an Indian Medtech Summit in Delhi, India.
-The AIIMS SIB faculty, fellows and staff facilitate the event and many members of the medtech community attend including AIIMS faculty, industry representatives, government officials, local and US-based entrepreneurs, students and others.
-The 2012 Summit was held in Delhi on December 21, 2012.
+The AIIMS SIB faculty, fellows and staff facilitate the event and many members of the medtech community attend including AIIMS faculty, industry representatives, government officials, local and US-based entrepreneurs, fellows, students and others.
+The next summit will be held in Delhi in December, 2015.

 The address at AIIMS for the SIB Centre